-- 2. In the color field, select: - ◆ Automatic to use the default background color set in the browser. - ◆ Transparent to let the image or color of a style underneath the background show through.
-For example, if the site's paragraph text has a background color, setting the page background color to transparent lets the paragraph background color show through. - ◆ Color to use a solid color background.
+- 2. In the color field, select: - ♦ Automatic to use the default background color set in the browser. - ◆ Transparent to let the image or color of a style underneath the background show through.
+For example, if the site's paragraph text has a background color, setting the page background color to transparent lets the paragraph background color show through. - Color to use a solid color background.
 To choose a different color, click the Color button and select from the Color Picker. - 3.
-In the Image field, select: - ♦ Automatic to use the default image set in the browser. - ♦ None to use a background with no image. - ♦ Browse to select an image for the background.
+In the Image field, select: - ♦ Automatic to use the default image set in the browser. - ♦ None to use a background with no image. - ♦ Background.gif to use the SiteStyle background. - ♦ Browse to select another image for the background.